open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 .. image:: ../_static/images/hardwarerequirements/onix_neuropixels.png
   :alt: ONIX for neuropixels

-ONIX is our next-gen acquisition ecosystem for multi-modal recording technologies.
-ONIX can acquire from passive electrodes (tetrodes, silicon probes), active probes (neuropixels) and miniscopes, and is expansible.
+ONIX is our next-gen acquisition system for multi-modal recording technologies.
+ONIX can acquire from passive electrodes (tetrodes, silicon probes), active probes (e.g. Neuropixels) and miniscopes, and is expandable.
 Headstages can perform on-board electrical and optogenetic stimulation, absolute head orientation acquisition and positional tracking.
 Besides acquiring from 2 headstage ports, it can simultaneously sample 12 analog inputs (100 kHz), 8 Digital Inputs and 6 user-programmable buttons.
 It additionally can control 12 analog outputs and 8 digital outputs, and boasts sub-ms closed-loop latencies.
 This makes it integrate seamlessly into complex behavioral setups, in particular those controlled through `Bonsai <https://bonsai-rx.org/>`__ using `Harp behavioral devices <https://harp-tech.org/articles/about.html>`__, since ONIX is Harp enabled.

 Some ONIX functionality can be accessed with the Open Ephys GUI.
 The ONIX Source plugin (coming soon!) can acquire continuous data and digital and analog events from the breakout board.
 It is primarily focused on neuropixels acquisition and will gradually be expanded to other ONIX data streams.